DevExpress/devextreme-angular-template/README.md

 // ...
 ```

-You can also use the `--resolve-conflicts=override` option to override the existing files.
+You can use the `--resolve-conflicts=override` option to override existing files.

-**Note: In this case, changes you previously applied to the application files can be lost.**
+**Note that in this case, the changes you applied to the application files can be lost.**

 ```bash
 npx devextreme-cli add angular-template --resolve-conflicts=override